icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ______

-15. Helpful but dangerous commands to run on eleasticsearch index to see if they are being worked. or needing to clear out and start again.
+15. Helpful but dangerous commands to run on an Eleasticsearch index to see if they are being worked. or needing to clear out and start again.

 ```

 curl -X GET "http://localhost:9200/osapache-*/_count"

 curl -X DELETE "localhost:9200/osapache-*"

 ```